-I love thrill rides, and Six Flags Magic Mountain in Santa Clarita, Ca., is the Thrill Capitol of the World.
+I love thrill rides, and Six Flags Magic Mountain in Santa Clarita, Ca., is the Thrill Capital of the World.
 Roller Coaster testers — yes, there are lucky people who actually get to ride roller coasters for a living — will tell you that different seats on the same ride provide a toadally different ride experience.
 I just spent a day hopping on and off some of the many roller coasters in the park.
 I have my favorite seats for each ride, and I will share them with you so that you know how to get the best seat on each roller coaster at Six Flags Magic Mountain.
 You can even apply this knowledge to choosing the best seat on other roller coasters at other theme parks!

 After going on Twisted Colossus, do not miss this next-door blue, looping coaster almost hidden in the corner.
 I Scream, You Scream, We all scream for the very front row on this looping, feet dangling roller coaster.
-If you sit anywhere but the front row, all you will see is the tall seatback in front of you.
+If you sit anywhere but the front row, all you will see is the tall seat back in front of you.
 Yawn.
-But the front seat has great visual effect.
-I like the front seat on the right side because at one point it really looks like you are going to slam into the pavement below.
-I lift my frog feet just in case every time.
-I just can’t help it.
+But the front seat has a great visual effect.
+I like the front seat on the right side (when facing forward) because at one point it really looks like you are going to slam into the pavement below.
+I lift my frog feet just in case every time — just can’t help it.

 You want the front row, outside seat in this suspended, looping roller coaster.
-Otherwise, like Scream, all you see is the backs of the seats in front of you.
-Again, if you ride this really fun coaster (it’s nearby Twisted Colossus and Scream) within the first hour of park opening, you might not only get your first pick of seat but also get the entire ride to yourself.
-If nobody is waiting for the next ride, they may even let you stay on and ride again!
+Otherwise, like Scream, all you see is the back of the seat in front of you.
+If you ride this really fun coaster within the first hour of park opening, you might not only get your first pick of seat but also get the entire ride to yourself.
 Don’t let the lack of others make you think that this ride is not worth it.
-It’s super fun.
+It’s super fun and so smooth.
 The line will climb later in the day.
-Because it is located at the very back of the park it takes other guests while to make their way there.
+Because it is located at the back of the park it takes other guests while to make their way there.
 Outsmart them by hitting the back of the park first.

 Riddle me this: Do you want to stand in a significantly longer line for this stand-up coaster?
-You choose your location on the ride earlier in the line and that can mean a really long wait for the front but a much shorter line toward the back.
-We say go for the time savings and hop in the shorter line for this one.
+Answer: Because you choose your location on the ride earlier in the line, that can mean a really long wait for the front but a much shorter line toward the back.
+We say go for the time savings and hop in the shortest line for this one.

 This steel mega coaster provides thrills including a 255-foot drop.
 No escaping the thrills here.
 Better view up front, a rougher and faster ride in back or big thrill in the middle.
 You cannot escape the disorienting excitement here.